getindata/dbt-airflow-factory/docs/configuration.rst

      - string
      - x
      -
-     - Values that are passed to DAG as default_arguments (check Airflow documentation for more details)
+     - The dbt target to use when running dbt commands (corresponds to target in profiles.yml).
+Passed to dbt via ``--target`` flag.
+   * - target_type
+     - string
+     - x
+     -
+     - The type of data warehouse being used (e.g., ``snowflake``, ``bigquery``, ``redshift``, ``postgres``).
+Used to determine the profile name in profiles.yml if ``profile_name`` is not specified.
    * - project_dir_path
      - string
      -
      - /dbt
-     - Values used to DAG creation.
-Currently ``dag_id``, ``description``, ``schedule_interval`` and ``catchup`` are supported.
-Check Airflow documentation for more details about each of them.
+     - Path to the dbt project directory containing dbt_project.yml and your dbt models.
    * - profile_dir_path
      - string
      -
      - /root/.dbt
-     - Enables first task of the DAG that is responsible for executing ``dbt seed`` command to load some data.
+     - Path to the directory containing profiles.yml file with dbt connection configurations.
+   * - dbt_project_name
+     - string
+     -
+     - dag_id
+     - Name of the dbt project.
+If not specified, defaults to the Airflow DAG ID.
+Added in v1.0.0 for explicit Cosmos ProjectConfig naming.
+   * - profile_name
+     - string
+     -
+     - target_type
+     - Override the profile name used in profiles.yml.
+If not specified, defaults to ``target_type`` for backward compatibility.
    * - vars
      - dictionary
      -
      -
-     - Dictionary of variables passed to DBT tasks.
+     - Dictionary of variables passed to dbt tasks via the ``--vars`` flag.
+Supports Airflow template variables like ``{{ ds }}``.

 execution_env.yml file
 ~~~~~~~~~~~~~~~~~~~~~~~